Cibersino/tot/docs/test_suite.md

 - Find opens and focuses the find input.
 - Navigation selects the match and scrolls the textarea so the match is in view.
 - Text is not modifiable while Find is open (readOnly/modal behavior + blocked paste/drop/input).
+- The find input itself remains a plain search control; it must not show spellcheck underlines.
 - Highlight remains visible while focus stays in the find input (overlay-based highlight).
 - Highlight stays aligned while scrolling the textarea.
 - **Esc** closes Find and restores normal editing.